sgessesse/Clinical_Note_Summarization/README.md

 ## Live Demo

-The application is deployed and accessible at: [https://clinical-summarizer-995990015160.us-central1.run.app/](https://clinical-summarizer-995990015160.us-central1.run.app/)
+The application is deployed and accessible at: [https://sem-werede--clinical-summarizer-app-web-app.modal.run](https://sem-werede--clinical-summarizer-app-web-app.modal.run)

-**Note**: The current deployment is CPU-only for demonstration purposes, resulting in ~20 second summarization time.
-In a production environment with GPU support, summarization would take <1-2 seconds.
+**Note**: The current deployment leverages serverless GPUs via Modal, resulting in an average summarization time of ~3 seconds (a significant improvement from the previous ~20 seconds on CPU).

 ## Features